5.20 Pre-birth Child Protection Procedure

 2. Recognition and Referral

 Where agencies or individuals anticipate that prospective parents may need support services to care for their baby agencies need to consider whether an Early Help Assessment is needed in the first instance see Surrey Effective Family Resilience (Multi-Agency Levels of Need).
-When an expectant mother is age 16-18 an Early Help Assessment should always be considered.
+When an expectant mother is age 16-18 an Early Help Assessment should always be considered, prior to referral.
 This should be completed soon after the expectant mother has booked in with the community midwife.
 The Early Help Assessment may lead to the Team around the Family meeting being called and the Family Action Plan delivered.
+Contact information for the Children’s Single Point of Access (C-SPA) can be found here.

 The referrer should clarify as far as possible their concerns in terms of how the parents' circumstances and/or behaviours may impact on the baby and what risks are predicted.
 It is important that the referrer considers the possible risk to the unborn child of both parents, or mother and partner, or father and his partner, even if they are not living together.

-Referrals must always be made in the following circumstances:
+Referrals must always be made in the following circumstances (‘the Referral Circumstances’):

-- Where there has been a previous unexplained death of a child whilst in care of either parent;
+- Where there has been a previous unexplained death or serious injury of a child whilst in care of either parent;

-- Where a parent or other adult in the household is a person identified as posing a risk, or potential risk, to children;
+- Where a parent or other adult in the household or the close family network is a person identified as posing a risk, or potential risk, to children;

 - Where children in the household/family are currently subject to a Child Protection Plan or where there have been previous child protection concerns;